Maybe I was just lucky. Oh no, not another Ayahuasca tale....

 Experiencing synchronicity and telepathy

-A very strange and initially disturbing experience is that of synchronicity.
-In particular, when it happens three times, each time in an Ayahuasca ceremony, and it can be confirmed by comparing date and time.
-Each time, the physical distance was ca 400 km, between Wiesbaden and Utrecht.
-I am still trying to explain it away!
+A very strange and at first disturbing experience is that of synchronicity.
+Especially when it happens three times, each time in an ayahuasca ceremony, and can be confirmed by comparing date and time.
+Each time the physical distance was about 400 km, between Wiesbaden and Utrecht.
+I am still trying to explain it!

-The reason why I keep explaining it away, is that type of experienced synchronicity was a kind of telepathy.
-And, Telepathy would break the law of physics, as Joscha Bach explains ( Theories of Everything with Curt Jaimungal.
-Podcast(2022a, February 7))
+The reason I keep explaining it away is that this kind of synchronicity experienced was a kind of telepathy.
+And telepathy would break the laws of physics, as Joscha Bach explains (Theories of Everything with Curt Jaimungal.
+Podcast(2022a, 7 February))

 There were three.
-The first synchronicity resulted in my parter going into an Ayahuasca like trance around 1:00 in the morning.
-But she was at home, not in any ceremony.
-That was exactly the time at which I had an utterly erotic dream involving her (described above).
-As she woke, she told me later, she felt my physical union with her, as well as my mental closeness.
+The first synchronicity caused my partner to go into an ayahuasca-like trance around 1:00 in the morning.
+But she was at home, not in a ceremony.
+It was at this time that I had a very erotic dream involving her (described above).
+When she awoke, she told me later, she felt my physical union with her, as well as my spiritual closeness.

-The two next times involved her communicating with me "through other women".
-Each time, I was in a state of needing some assistance, feeling somewhat lonely.
-Both times one of the women in the group turned to me exactly in that instance, talking to me in a way, and looking at me, that I immediately thought "My partner is speaking to me".
+The next two times she communicated with me "through other women".
+Each time I was in a state of needing some support, feeling a little lonely.
+On both occasions, one of the women in the group turned to me, spoke to me and looked at me in such a way that I immediately thought 'my partner is speaking to me'.

-On one of these occasions the woman lying on the neighboring mattress suddenly turned to me and said "It is so good to be close to you".
-We had not talked before, or only a few short words of welcoming the mattress neighbor.
+On one of these occasions, the woman lying on the mattress next to me suddenly turned to me and said, "It's so good to be close to you.
+We had not spoken before, or had only exchanged a few brief words of welcome.

-These events might have been unremarkeable, had not my partner told me, when I came home, that at specific times she suddenly had an overpowering feeling that I needed her just then.
-She then turned her entire inner attention to me, imagining me in the Ayauhuasca ceremony in the specific state.
-Those where exactly the times at which I was spoken to.
-I know this because of the strange impression that I was spoken to remotely, and looked at, I noted down the time.
+These events might have been unremarkable had my partner not told me when I came home that at certain times she suddenly had an overwhelming feeling that I needed her.
+She would then focus all her inner attention on me, imagining me in that particular state during the Ayauhuasca ceremony.
+These were exactly the times when I was spoken to.
+I know this because I had the strange impression that I was being spoken to and looked at from a distance.

 I still don´t know what to make of this, like the many people to whom this happens in Ayahuasca ceremonies!
 I take the Mahamudra view that it doesn´t exist and doesn´t not exist :-)